pankajsejwal/Irreducible-Polynomials/README.md

 h) Product of irreducible polynomials of a given degree over a ring of some characteristics. <br>
 i) Multiplicative function test for an integer. <br>
 j) Fast modular arithmetic. <br>
-k) List related functions like list membership and delete duplicates.
+k) List related functions like list membership and delete duplicates.<br>
 l) Find specific Cyclotomic polynomials wholse product is equal to product of irreducible polynomials in a field.